 When transplanting your tomato seedlings into your mulched garden beds, simply pull back the mulch from the planting spot, make a small hole and plop it in the ground (see trick #2 above).
 You can do the same thing when you direct sow, but only make a hole big enough for the type of seed you’re planting.

 Tomato Growing Trick 5: Don’t Get Suckered

 What the heck is “tomato suckering”?
 As tomato plants grow, they’ll produce a branch and a “sucker” between the stem and the branch.
 The sucker grows like a new stem, producing new branches and suckers along the way.

-However, if you’re growing more than one tomato plant and you’re into low-maintenance gardening, don’t sucker your plants.
-You might end up with slightly smaller tomatoes on your beefsteak varieties, but if you’ve got good soil and healthy plants, you’re probably not going to notice a dramatic difference in fruit size, and you’ll certainly get more fruit.
+However, if you’re growing more than one tomato plant and you’re into low-maintenance gardening like we are, you don’t need to sucker your tomato plants.
+You might end up with slightly smaller tomatoes on your beefsteak varieties, but if you’ve got good soil and healthy plants, you’re probably not going to notice a dramatic difference in fruit size.

 Also, one of the fastest ways you can spread diseases throughout your tomato plants is by constantly touching them, cutting them with non-sanitized clippers or other tools that have pathogens on them, and/or leaving exposed wounds on the plants where you removed the suckers.

 In our opinion: suckering simply isn’t worth the time and effort relative to the supposed benefits, so don’t be suckered into suckering!